deepsh4h/notes/MongoDB-HA-Cluster-Setup.md

 ## Configuring the Replica Set

-1. Start each member of the replica set with the appropriate options
+1. Start each member of the replica set with the appropriate options in ```/etc/mongo/mongod.conf```:

 ```
 replication: